syncfusion-content/blazor-docs/blazor/dialog/how-to/show-dialog-with-fullscreen.md

 # Show Dialog with fullscreen in Blazor Dialog Component

 You can show the dialog in fullscreen by passing `true` as argument to the dialog `Show` method.
-By using `Visible` property you can prevent the dialog from showing initially.
+By using the `Visible` property, you can prevent the dialog from showing initially.

 ```cshtml